-Just because moisture doesn’t directly result in the rusting of silver - it’s a noble metal and therefore resistant to corrosion and oxidation in moist air - doesn’t mean that moisture’s role in tarnish can be ruled out entirely.
+But just because water doesn’t directly result in the rusting of silver, doesn’t mean moisture’s role in tarnish can be ruled out entirely.

 The Role of Moisture in Silver Tarnish

-If Silver (Ag) is a noble metal and therefore naturally resistant to corrosion and oxidation from moisture, how could moisture have any effect on tarnish?
+If silver (Ag) is a noble metal naturally resistant to corrosion and oxidation from water, how could moisture have any effect on tarnish?

 Great question!
 Here’s the answer:

 Moisture and humidity may not have an effect on silver, but it does have a profound effect on sulfur (S).
 Sulfur is the crucial ingredient in the development of silver tarnish (Ag2S).
 When sulfur reacts with silver, you get tarnish.

 The effects of temperature, moisture and its distance from sulfur influences silver’s corrosion rate.
 Corrosion rates increase as temperature and humidity increases because sulfur vapor pressure is more intense at higher temperatures.

 In order for temperature and humidity to influence silver’s corrosion rate, sulfur molecules must be present and nearby.
 Therefore, the corrosion rate slows as the distance between the sulfur source and the silver increases.

 Temperature and relative humidity alone do not play a major role in causing corrosion.
 Rather, the interaction between sulfur molecules and the silver’s surface determines the corrosion rate.